cabird/AI_where_it_matters/manually_coded_reports/report-data_development_coding_programming.md

 - **Replacing Learning Opportunities**
   - Risk: Over-automation can erode developer skill growth and enjoyment.
   - Rationale: Preserve tasks that are core to learning and craftsmanship: "I want AI to stay out of learning."
 (Participant 145).

----

-## Executive Summary

-- Developers broadly welcome AI for repetitive, verifiable tasks—boilerplate, unit tests, and background maintenance—to increase productivity.
-- They want repository- and cross-file-aware AI that can perform consistent multi-file changes and surface related code examples.
-- Trust is contingent: AI must provide explainable suggestions, provenance, and integrate with human code review; autonomous changes without review are unacceptable.
-- Security, architecture, and privacy-sensitive code are off-limits for unsupervised AI authorship; at best AI can assist in review or flag risks.
-- A key tension: developers want automation to save time but also want to preserve coding as a learning craft and keep final responsibility.
-- Recommendation: Build tools that automate routine work, provide repository-level understanding and traceable suggestions, and enforce guardrails that require human approval for high-risk or context-dependent changes.